Scada-Hacker/EmacsWindowManager/README.md

 # Spacemacs + EXWM = Emacs Windows Manager

-Due to popular demand I'm uploading the Emacs Windows Manager procedure

-This documents the procedure for using Emacs as a windows manager.

 # How To Install

 I will presume you have Emacs installed.
 If not do so.
 I recommend version 26 +